 - Connect your turntable to your amp's phono input using the stereo audio cable.
 Next, connect the amp to your computer using the stereo to 3.5mm cable, by plugging the stereo end into the amp's OUT port, and the 3.5mm end into the computer's IN port.

-- This is an example of a PC audio IN port.
-Note that they aren't always blue, but usually display the symbol below the port (circle).
+This is an example of a PC audio IN port.
+Note that they aren't always blue.

-- This is the audio IN port you'll find on an iMac and some versions of the Macbook pro.
+This is the audio IN port you'll find on an iMac and Macbook pro.

 My computer doesn't have line IN.